sqmk/pecl-jsmin/README.md

 ## Requirements

-This extension currently works with PHP 5.3.10+.
-Support for older versions of PHP is not provided.
+This extension currently works with PHP 7.0.0+.
+Use versions < 3.0 for PHP 5.X support.

-The feature/php7 branch has been updated to compile successfully on FreeBSD under PHP 7, see [Rafal Lukawiecki's fork.](https://github.com/RafalLukawiecki/pecl-jsmin), which resolves [Issue #51](https://github.com/sqmk/pecl-jsmin/issues/51).

 ## Installation